 According to the Linus Pauling Institute, garlic is one of the best selling herbal supplements in the United States.

-Researchers used aged garlic extract (AGE) in another study, which explored the effects of garlic on the immune system.
+Researchers used aged garlic extract (AGE) in

 The authors noted that participants who took AGE reported fewer and less severe symptoms if they did catch a cold.
 These results suggest that taking AGE could help reduce inflammation.